danintel/sawtooth-faq/consensus.rst

 ------------------------------------------
 Yes.
 With pluggable consensus, the idea is to have a meaningful set of consensus algorithms so the "best fit" can be applied to an application's use case.
 RAFT is a recent addition--still being stabilized.
 There is a PBFT prototype in the works.
 Others are being planned.

+REMME.io has independently implemented Algorand Byzantine Agreement on Sawtooth.

 Does the PoET Simulator implement the same consensus algorithm as PoET SGX?
 ------------------------------
 Yes--they are same same consensus algorithm.
 The difference is the